QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

 - **SparTANN: Sparse Training Accelerator for Neural Networks with Threshold-based Sparsification**
   - Threshold method is used to control sparsity
   - CSR sparse representation is used

+- **Eyeriss v2: A Flexible Accelerator for Emerging Deep Neural Networks on Mobile Devices**
+  - CSC representation is used
+  - proposed hierarchical mesh network(HM-NOC)

 - **Other methods**

   - **Direct index**: 1 bit mark whether there is connection √